Campaign concept art

 Codex IDE extension for VS Code, Cursor, and forks

-Pricing: Paid (OpenAI usage-based) View →Automated code review and vulnerability detection
+Pricing: Paid (OpenAI usage-based) View →Write, understand, and debug code faster.

-Pricing: Offers a free tier for open-source projects and paid plans for teams with advanced features and support.
-View →Create internal business applications easily
+Pricing: Offers a generous free tier for individual developers and paid plans for teams with advanced features and support.
+View details →Understand code with AI assistance